VictorTrustyDev/EVMOS-sample-scripts/README.md

 You can change version EVMOS and Hermes by updating file [env.sh](https://github.com/VictorTrustyDev/EVMOS-sample-scripts/blob/main/env.sh)
 - This sample is using keyring `test`, you may need to change to `file` for secure your test env if needed
+- You can create `override-env.sh` file and override values there (git ignores this file)